majimearun/covid-analysis/README.md

 <br>

 ## Notes
 1. The [old version](https://github.com/anandrajaram21/covidash) of the project is broken.
-In this repository the data is being collected using an updated data api and pipeline.
+In this repository the data is being collected using an updated data api and pipeline. (see [update_data.py](update_data.py))
 2. For a working version of the dashboard (but using old data api/pipeline) check fork of original at [covidash](https://github.com/anirudhlakhotia/covidash)
     - [Report and screenshots of dashboard](https://drive.google.com/file/d/1ASTxyQcch860FQVMqSMhQsaxIkiqG4pG/view?usp=sharing)
 3. To just test/run notebook: